NearNodeFlash/NearNodeFlash.github.io/docs/guides/initial-setup/readme.md

+---
+authors: Tony Floeder <anthony.floeder@@hpe.com>
+categories: setup
+---

 # Initial Setup Instructions

-**authors**: Tony Floeder <anthony.floeder@hpe.com>

----

 Instructions for the initial setup of a Rabbit are included in this document.

 ## LVM Configuration on Rabbit

 ???
 "LVM Details"
     Running LVM commands (lvcreate/lvremove) on a Rabbit to create logical volumes is problematic if those commands run within a container.
 Rabbit Storage Orchestration   code contained in the `nnf-node-manager` Kubernetes pod executes LVM commands from within the container.
 The problem is that the LVM create/remove commands wait for a   UDEV confirmation cookie that is set when UDEV rules run within the host OS.
-These cookies are not sync'ed with the containers where the LVM commands execute.
+These cookies are not synchronized with the containers where the LVM commands execute.

     3 options to solve this problem are: